Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Parameters_Configuration_State_Secrets.md

 }
 ```

-In the next section we discuss Secrets Storage and Rereival and passing state between executions of a service.
+In the next section we discuss Secrets Storage and Retreival and passing state between executions of a service.

 ### Accessing secrets